-The project will use interviews and questionnaires to investigate the types of civic participation and conceptions of language and identity promoted within the statutory education system, and within civil society organisations working with young people, in both Wales and Scotland.
+The project used interviews and questionnaires to investigate the types of civic participation and conceptions of language and identity promoted within the statutory education system, and within civil society organisations working with young people, in both Wales and Scotland.

-In the project’s initial stages the four co-Is will undertake around a total of 15-20 interviews with national-level elite policy-makers, in the fields of education, language and the third sector and civil society organisations in the non-statutory education sector.
+In the project’s initial stages the four co-Is undertook around a total of 15-20 interviews with national-level elite policy-makers, in the fields of education, language and the third sector and civil society organisations in the non-statutory education sector.

-The target achieved sample size will be 480 students aged 14 - 16 drawn from 12 schools; 240 students and 6 schools in each country.
-The schools form the basis of our sampling strategy and would be selected to cover the range of linguistic and (so far as possible) of social contexts in which Welsh-medium and Gaelic-medium education takes place.
-40 students would participate in the survey within each school: 20 of the students would have attended Welsh-medium or Gaelic-medium education, and the other 20 would not have done so but would have studied Welsh as a second language or Gaelic for learners.
+The target achieved sample size was 480 students aged 14 - 16 drawn from 12 schools; 240 students and 6 schools in each country.
+The schools formed the basis of our sampling strategy and were selected to cover the range of linguistic and (so far as possible) of social contexts in which Welsh-medium and Gaelic-medium education takes place.
+40 students would participate in the survey within each school: 20 of the students attended Welsh-medium or Gaelic-medium education, and the other 20 studied Welsh as a second language or Gaelic for learners.

-A questionnaire will ask about both school-related experiences and also experiences outside school.
+The questionnaire asked about both school-related experiences and also experiences outside school.

-A total of 120 follow-up interviews will be undertaken – 60 in each country, drawn from the people who have replied to the questionnaire.
+A total of 120 follow-up interviews were undertaken – 60 in each country, drawn from the people who have replied to the questionnaire.

-In addition, as part of the fieldwork visits the RAs will undertake 20-25 interviews with teachers in schools and local leaders of civic organisations to which young people belong.
+In addition, as part of the fieldwork visits the RAs undertook 20-25 interviews with teachers in schools and local leaders of civic organisations to which young people belong.

-Finally, the four co-IS will undertake a total of 20 interviews / de-briefing sessions with national-level elite policy-makers, in the fields of education, language and the third sector and civil society organisations in the non-statutory education sector.
-The aim will be to refine the research findings and forge and identify pathways to impact.
+Finally, the four co-IS undertook a total of 20 interviews / de-briefing sessions with national-level elite policy-makers, in the fields of education, language and the third sector and civil society organisations in the non-statutory education sector.
+The aim refined the research findings and forge and identify pathways to impact.

 - What understandings of cultural identity do young people acquire from statutory and voluntary educational institutions?